 The Secret to Follow Through

-My secret to having your kids follow-through is to sandwich these tasks in between their favorite activity of the day.
+My secret to having your kids follow through is to sandwich these tasks in between their favorite activity of the day.
 For my kids, it’s screen time.
 If it’s not done then there is no screen time.
+In the Parenting Education world they call this strategy “When and Then”.
+When you do this then you can do that.

 The morning routine and “growing in spirit” are things we want them to complete before their 10 a.m. screen time that lasts for 30 minutes.
 Then they have the rest of the afternoon to play and do their mind and body activities.
 Those need to be done before 4 p.m. which is their afternoon 30 minute screen time.

 This works wonders!
 But it will only work if you follow through otherwise they’ll know you will let them get screen time even if they haven’t completed their daily tasks.
-There are days that we are gone all day so obviously we take that into consideration and shorten the requirements.
+There are days that we are gone all day so obviously, we take that into consideration.

 What we do with ours is I laminated the printable or you can put it in a paper protector sleeve.
 I have them use a dry erase marker so it can be reused daily.
 It’s based on an honor system but sometimes I do have to check up on them to make sure they are actually doing it.

 On the weekends we are much more flexible.
-Though we are talking about and engaging our mind, faith, heart and body we aren’t using this form but they are expected to do the morning routine all 7 days.
+Though they are expected to do the morning routine all 7 days.